sterlp/spring-persistent-tasks/doc/docs/setup/cusomize-serialization.md

+By default java serialization is used to serializer the state.
+It can by customized in a task or for all tasks.

-## Use Jackson serialization for a task @since v2.5
+## Use Jackson serialization for a task @since v2.3

 ```java
 public record TaskState(int id, String message) implements Serializable {}